KenEucker/docker-laravel-astro/PERMISSIONS_AND_ROLES.md

 ## Database Structure

-All permissions are stored in Spatie's tables:
+All permissions are stored in Orchid's tables:

 ```sql
 -- Permissions table